vigneshsweekaran/vigneshsweekaran.github.io/content/terraform/tutorials/aws/codedeploy-helloworld.md

 * AWS Codedeploy application
 * AWS codedeploy deployment group

+**Code deploy**
+** Install docker if not preset
+** Check if docker service is running or not
+** Stops the old docker container if running
+** Creates new docker container with new docker image ** Validates if newly created docker container is running or not

 Codedeploy deployment has to be triggered manually once the above resources are created by terraform script